MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/Script/Script.md

 Specify a PowerShell scriptblock that configures the resource to the desired state.
 This script block runs when the **Set** method for this resource is invoked.

-This script block should not output any objects.
+This script block shouldn't output any objects.
 This script block should be written idempotently, so that invoking the **Set** method twice leaves the target in the same state as invoking it once.

 ```